AI Music Creates Unease as It Tops the Charts | LatestLY

-As AI-generated music saturates the market, people are realizing they can't distinguish it from human-made music.
+As AI-generated music saturates the market, people are realizing they can't distinguish it from music made by actual humans.
 Many listeners, and musicians, are unsettled by this.Can you trust your ears to tell man from machine when it comes to music?
 Most people can't, it seems.

-In a recent study by the streaming platform Deezer and market research company Ipsos, 97% of respondents could not tell the difference between musical tracks made entirely by AI and those made by humans.
-In other words, AI-generated audio is already really good.
+In a recent study by the streaming platform Deezer and market research company Ipsos, 97% of respondents could not tell the difference between music tracks made entirely by artificial intelligence (AI) and those made by humans.
+In other words, AI-generated audio is really convincing.

-And it's already everywhere, including on the billboard charts: "Walk my Walk," from Breaking Rust — an entirely AI creation, from instrumentals to vocals to image — reached number one on the country digital song chart in mid-November.
-Then there is Xania Monet, a similar virtual artist with Gospel and R&B charting singles who was recently signed for $3 million (€2.6 million) to a record label.
-And this summer, the band Velvet Sundown gathered 1 million Spotify monthly listeners before revealing itself as a "synthetic music project."
+And it's already everywhere, including on the Billboard charts: "Walk my Walk," from Breaking Rust — an entirely AI creation, from instrumentals to vocals to image — reached number one on the country digital song chart in mid-November.
+Then there is Xania Monet (whose video you see below), a similar virtual artist with Gospel and R&B charting singles who was recently signed for $3 million (€2.6 million) to a record label.
+And this summer, the band Velvet Sundown garnered 1 million Spotify monthly listeners before revealing itself as a "synthetic music project."

 Do people react negatively to AI music?